-Among the participants from the detention authorities, 34 of them strongly agreed that since this right is not directly acknowledged under Article 19 of the Constitution of FDRE the suspect cannot claim this right; 26 & 6 of them strongly agreed & agreed that the perception allowing the detained persons this right before police interrogation will make the crime investigation ineffective are some of the justifications why most of the detained persons did not allowed to communicate with councilor of their choice during pretrial.
+Among the participants from the detention authorities, 34 of them strongly agreed that since this right is not directly acknowledged under Article 19 of the Constitution of FDRE the suspect cannot claim this right; 26 & 6 of them strongly agreed & agreed that the perception allowing the detained persons this right before police interrogation will make the crime No.

+Human No why most of the detained persons did not allowed to communicate with councilor of their choice during pretrial.
 Similarly, all of them strongly agreed that in case of grave offences the detainee should not be allowed such right.
 Therefore, aforementioned data confirmed that detention authorities knowingly denied most of the detained persons their right to communicate with legal councilor of their choice during pretrial.